thycotic/dsv-docs/product/07-cli-ref/05-configuration.md

 * defines paths and permissions for paths within the application, and
 * contains settings for third-party authentication providers like AWS or ARN, if present

 The DSV configuration, or ‘config,’ exists as a YAML or JSON document.

- ## Available Commands
+## Commands that Act on Configurations

 | Command | Action |
 | ---- | ---- |
 | read | view the current configuration |